How to Get More Commercial Real Estate Clients in 2026 (With AI)

 Relationship-Based Referrals

 The gold standard for CRE lead generation.
-78% of high-producing commercial brokers attribute their best deals to warm introductions (SIOR Production Survey 2026).
+Most high-producing commercial brokers will tell you their best deals come from warm introductions, not cold outreach.
 The challenge: building and maintaining a referral network across multiple industries and property types is relationship-intensive and doesn't scale easily.

 Example Referral Request Email